georgy7/catframes/README.md

 Even if this is not your case, and a resolution was changed to very close one, it's still better to use cropping/extending on video, than scaling, to prevent quality lose.

-The script `images_fix_resolution.py` aligns frames on the left-top corner at this operations.
+The script `images_fix_resolution.py` aligns the frames to the left-top corner.

 ## 2. Fixing the case, one changes a camera settings during a day